 Once signed up, managing your subscription is fairly easy.
 The FAQ provides instructions on how to change your dog’s meals, add another dog to your account, make changes to the delivery schedule, pause your subscription, and more.

 Generally, most of these processes are accomplished in just a few clicks.
 For example, pausing your subscription involves logging in, clicking your dog’s name or “Manage” (under “Pets & Subscriptions”), and then clicking “Pause Subscription.”
 Easy, right?

 PetPlate’s customer service is excellent.
 You can contact PetPlate in four different ways – all of which are easy to use.
 You can email, call, text, or use a chatbot that offers live messaging as well.
 I contacted PetPlate both on the phone and via the chatbot, and each time found the team to be both courteous and professional.

-You can also ask PetPlate a question before committing to a purchase.
-I tested this with the chatbot (see image above), and it was quick and easy.
-I asked about unlisted allergens.
-The response was that staff could screen out unlisted allergens, but this only involved reviewing ingredient lists, and not crafting special order customer-specific meals.
+Before making a purchase, you can pose a question to PetPlate.
+I tested this with the chatbot, and it was a speedy, simple process.
+When I inquired about unlisted allergens, the response was that staff could filter out unlisted allergens, but this only involved reviewing ingredient lists, not creating custom meals for specific orders.

 Canceling your subscription is also simple.
 You just:

 1) Log in

 2) Go to “Pets & Subscriptions,” and click “Manage” or your pet’s name